 Summertime is also full of photos.
 We take a lot of photos on a regular basis, but my son has also gotten into taking selfies with me.
 When we take these photos, I want to be sure we have the best smiles possible, which means we need to keep our teeth in sparkling shape.

-We started the summer off with my son’s regular dentist visit.
+We started the summer off with my son’s regular visit to a jacksonville dentist.
 I make sure he gets two cleanings a year, and while the dentist visits have been a challenge for him, this was the first one that he laid back in the chair with me standing next to him.
 We were all so proud of him!
-We have a great pediatric dentist that he has gone to since he was a year old, and his visits have gone from a couple of us holding him down to clean his teeth to finally laying back by himself.
+We have a great pediatric dentist that he has gone to since he was a year old who we found online.
+We were blown away by their website that they got designed by Dental CMO apparently so decided to pay them a visit and we were not disappointed.
+His visits have gone from a couple of us holding him down to clean his teeth to finally laying back by himself.
+He was really proud of himself when we had finished and thought that he deserved a reward!
+My friend visits Dentist Fort Wayne and really recommends it, so if you’re looking for a good dentist, you could check it out!
 He still wanted me to hold his hand, but this is what progress looks like!

 Being summertime and I’m back at work, things can get chaotic.
 I remind my son every day to make sure his teeth get brushed in the morning.
 We’re working on him being more independent and doing this himself.
 My husband or I still help (a lot) at nighttime to be sure his teeth are cared for.

 Our nighttime routine looks a little like this: